QuentinRa/blog.quentinra.dev/maths/optimization/uo/hessian.md

 [Go back](..)

-The gradient (first derivative) and the hessian (second derivative), will be used quite a lot in unconstrained optimization.
+The gradient (first derivative) and the Hessian (second derivative), will be used quite a lot in unconstrained optimization.

 <hr class="sl">

 ## Gradient

-We are calling **gradient**, noted nabla, the "derivative" of `f`.
+We are calling **gradient**, noted nabla ($\nabla$), the "derivative" of $f$.

-That's not a simple derivative in most cases since `f` usually have a multiples parameters.
+That's not a simple derivative, as, in most cases, $f$ usually has multiples parameters.
 We will calculate partial derivatives.
-Let's go for use an example:
+Example:

 * $f(x,y)$
 * we got two variables